Parish council (England): Powers and duties

-Samborne village green.
+Sambourne village green, Warwickshire.
 Parish councils are quite often the custodians of common land and village greens.

-Allotments in the rural village of Jordans, Bucks.
+Allotments in the rural village of Jordans, Buckinghamshire.

 Their activities fall into three main categories: representing the local community, delivering services to meet local needs, and improving quality of life and community well being.

 Parish councils have the power to tax their residents to support their operations and to carry out local projects, and this is done through the council tax system.
 Although there is no limit to the amount that can be raised, the money can only be raised for a limited number of purposes, listed below, as defined in the 1894 Act and subsequent legislation.
 Compared to higher tiers of English local government, parish councils have very few statutory duties (i.e. things they are required to do by law) but have a much more extensive range of discretionary powers which they may exercise voluntarily.
 For this reason, there are large variations in the activities of parish councils, depending on their size, resources and abilities.
 The "General Power of Competence" is a power awarded in 2012 to eligible councils, which further broadens the scope of activities that councils can be involved in.